Custom systems

 Optional proof step

-Use the automation audit when you want a quick read on whether the operating layer is the real bottleneck before a Discovery Sprint or scoped build.
+Use the free check when you want a quick read on whether the automation, AI workflow, internal tool, runtime, or operating layer is worth scoping before a Discovery Sprint or build.

 Rules-first preview with one clear signal and a clean next step if you want to go deeper.